 - If you are running a BIND validating resolver using trusted-keys and you can upgrade to managed-keys, do so now, before the root key rollover

 - In any case, we recommend monitoring news from ICANN about the root key rollover, as dates may change.
-Be on the lookout for possible DNSSEC validation failures on or around, October 11th 2017, in case of unforseen problems.
+Be on the lookout for possible DNSSEC validation failures on or around October 11th, 2017, in case of unforeseen problems.

 ISC will be releasing updated versions of BIND in 2017 that incorporate the new key.
 At this time, the new key is not yet ready to be published.
 ISC will be able to begin introducing the new key in BIND at some point after the successful completion of the next key ceremony, currently planned for February 2, 2017.
 Anyone providing re-packaged versions of BIND should plan to update their distributions in Q1 or Q2 of 2017.
 Older versions of BIND, for example in older operating system releases, must also be updated.